Lumiera 0.pre.04~rc.1

 • when the function call operator is templated

-• on generic lambdas All these cases will activate the base (false) case, as if the tested subject was not a function at all.
+• on results of std::bind All these cases will activate the base (false) case, as if the tested subject was not a function at all.
 Generally speaking, it is not possible to probe a generic lambda or templated function, unless you bind it beforehand into a std::function with correct signature.

 See also